Identifying Hazards and Communicating Risks

 Framing the information

 A well-known psychology experiment contrasts the framing of two options for tackling an imaginary disease.
-Six hundred people are affected by a fatal illness, and we must choose between two forms of treatment:14
+Six hundred people are affected by a fatal illness, and we must evaluate two forms of treatment:25

 - Treatment A will save 200 people.